 Can You Cope?

-Finally, can you cope with the mess and the chaos that is about to be produced?
-There may be rooms in your home that can no longer be used, at least in the short term.
-There will be dust and debris everywhere.
-There will be strangers in your home taking things apart and working hard, and you will need to look after them and ensure they are happy as well as carrying out your own day to day activities.
+Strangers will be in your home taking things apart and working hard, and you will need to look after them and ensure they are happy as well as carrying out your day-to-day activities.